iodapson/axum_workspace/README.md

 docker image rm axum_postgres_docker:1.0
 ```

-- Finally, after running commands `docker compose down`, `docker rmi axum_postgres_docker:1.0`, and `docker volume rm axum_postgres_docker_db-data` one at a time, rebuild a new docker image, and run `docker-compose up` again to build a new Docker image and spin up container respectively with you code changes.
+- Finally, after you have run commands `docker compose down`, `docker rmi axum_postgres_docker:1.0`, and `docker volume rm axum_postgres_docker_db-data` one at a time, you can now begin the image building and container spin up process again.
-  Refer back to `Step 2` and `Step 3` for reference on how to build a new docker image, and spin up new Docker containers containers respectively.
+  Refer back to `Step 2` and `Step 3` for a reference on how to build a new docker image, and spin up new Docker containers containers respectively.